klamt-lab/Models_E.coli_High_ATP_Demand/README.md

-# Models---enforced-ATP-wasting-in-E.coli
+# Metabolic models of E. coli used to study metabolic changes under high ATP demand

-# Kinetic and stoichiometric model of the carbon and energy metabolis of E. coli growing under anaerobic conditions
+# Kinetic and stoichiometric model of the central carbon and energy metabolism of E. coli growing under anaerobic conditions

+This repository contains models used in the study:
+Boecker et al., Deciphering the Physiological Response of Escherichia coli Under High ATP Demand.

 ## Repository content

 # 1) Stoichiometric model:

+The stoichiometric model was used for metabolic flux analysis.
+The zip file contains the CellNetAnalyzer project and can be used to reproduce the calculations from the study (see also the ReadMe file).
+The SBML file of this model is also provided.

 # 2) Kinetic model: